firo-t/CBE-IT-Inventory-Management-System/README.md

-# CBE IT Hardware Inventory Management System
+# CBE IT Inventory Management System

 This is a centralized web-based application built to track the entire hardware asset workflow for CBE, from initial receipt and technical inspection, to branch assignment, maintenance loops, and eventual retirement.